 Reading Genesis 1 as Science Dishonors the Text and Distracts the Reader

-A very common belief within Evangelical circles is that for someone to remain single for a lengthy season of their life, at least happily so, would then mean that they have the “gift of singleness.”
-While in one sense I think that is true, what is typically meant by “gift,” is a type of given...
+A very common belief within evangelical circles is that if someone remains single for a lengthy season of their life, at least happily so, it would then mean that they have the “gift of singleness.”
+While in one sense, I think that is true, what is typically meant by “gift” is a type of given...
 Continue Reading →